Computational-Mechanics-Materials-Lab/DI2008_Python/README.md

 * Rate Measurement
 * LED Color
 * Specify Digital Input as well as Output
-* Reading configuration from .json/.toml files as well as raw Python dictionaries

 Further information about the DI-2008 can be found on [DATAQ's website](https://www.dataq.com/products/di-2008) and via the [DI-2008 Protocol](https://www.dataq.com/resources/pdfs/misc/di-2008%20protocol.pdf).